-Located in the busy, buzzin, and historic neighbourhood 'De Pijp' in Amsterdam, restaurant Floreyn is a unique new restaurant among the many.
-Their chefs offer a new and inviting take on the cuisine from yesteryear.
+Located in the busy, buzzin, and restaurant-dense neighbourhood ‘De Pijp’ in Amsterdam, restaurant Floreyn stands out by offering a unique dinner experience to locals and visitors alike.
+Its chefs offer a new and inviting take on the cuisine from yesteryear.

-Together with collaborating partners STUDIOSPACIOUS, TMRW set out to catch the essence of dining in a luxurious enviroment complementing the historical menu without touching on the cliches of it's context.
+In collaboration with partners STUDIOSPACIOUS, TMRW set out to distill the essence of dining in a luxurious environment – complementing the historical menu without touching on the clichés that are so often associated with it.

 In the Netherlands, we tend to suffer from a minority complex when it comes to local cuisine.
 We have trouble stretching our imagination beyond meatballs and mashed potatoes.